 Historically, GHG inventory audits have been performed primarily by energy and sustainability consulting firms.
 In fact, both the ISO 14064 and ISAE 3000 standards were originally developed with engineering and environmental specialists in mind.
 However, recent regulatory interest in environmental outcomes has grown, as demonstrated by the proposed SEC climate disclosures, the EU Corporate Sustainability Reporting Directive (CSRD), and the EU Sustainable Finance Disclosure Regulation (SFDR).
 This interest has brought about an alignment of financial and sustainability disclosures and an increase in financial accounting firms seeking accreditation for GHG inventory assurance services.
 The AICPA Attestation Engagements on Sustainability Information—the latest emissions assurance standard focused on financial accountants—is evidence of this trend.

-Given the increased scrutiny placed on environmental metrics, more and more organizations are shifting to technology to automate and expedite inventory development and third-party GHG verification processes.
+Given the increased scrutiny placed on environmental metrics, more and more organizations are shifting to ESG software and technology to automate and expedite inventory development and third-party GHG verification processes.

 What’s the difference between GHG audit, verification, assurance, and validation?

 GHG inventory calculations, methodologies, and underlying data sources include several interrelated terms, like auditing, verification, assurance, and validation.
 These terms can be pretty confusing to novice carbon accountants and even experienced ones.

 Many of the terms have a history in the International Organization for Standardization (ISO) document ISO 14064-3: Greenhouse Gases – Part 3: Specification with guidance for the verification and validation of greenhouse gas statements.
 The ISO 14000 standards are among the oldest for quantifying and reporting on greenhouse gas emissions and removals, and define these terms as follows: